tastybug/zettelkasten/catalog/lpic-1/notes.md

 There are 3 kinds of hostnames: transient and static and pretty hostname.
 While static hostnames are used for non-temporary systems, the transient hostname is for short-lived systems (e.g. cloud environments) or a name coming from DHCP.
 The pretty name is for display purposes only, can contain special characters and has no functional impact.

-> A host can have all hostname types at the same time!
+> A host can have all hostname types at the same time.
+A static hostname functionally has higher precendence than a transient one.

 ```shell
 [root@rocky ~]# hostnamectl